daisy/pipeline-framework/Main/README.txt

  1. get the short help by running the launcher script 'dp2.sh' on Mac/Linux or 'dp2.bat' on Windows
- 2. run with option '-c' to get the list of converters
+ 2. run with option '-s' to get the list of scripts
- 3. run 'dp2.sh -h a-converter-name' to get the list of arguments for a converter
+ 3. run 'dp2.sh -h script-name' to get the detailed description of a script converter
- 4. execute a job with the '-c converter-name -a list-of-arguments' options
+ 4. execute a job with the '-s script-name -i list-of-sources -t list-of-options' options

 For instance:

-> dp2.bat -c dtbook-to-zedai -a in=file:/D:/path/to/dtbook.xml,o=file:/path/to/out/zedai.xml
+> dp2.bat -s dtbook-to-zedai -i source=D:/path/to/dtbook.xml -t opt-output-dir=file:/path/to/out/zedai.xml

 will run the DTBook to ZedAI converter on Windows.